-Ignoring dry mouth can cause an individual to go from no cavities to many cavities in a matter of months, and from there the decay is much harder to control.
+Ignoring a dry mouth can cause an individual to go from no cavities to many cavities in a matter of months, and from there, the decay is much harder to control.
 If you suspect you have dry mouth whether or not you know the cause, bring it up at your next dental visit.
-The sooner the dry mouth is addressed the better we are able to preserve your teeth!
+The sooner the dry mouth is addressed the better we can preserve your teeth!

 American Academy of Oral Medicine